Privacy Bias in Language Models: A Contextual Integrity-based Auditing Metric: Background and Related Work

 \section{Background and Related Work}

-We present a brief primer on LLMs (Section~\ref{sec:llms}) and CI (Section~\ref{sec:CI}), followed by describing related work at the intersection of CI and LLMs (Section~\ref{sec:llmCI}) and evaluation of socio-technical properties in LLMs (Section~\ref{sec:promptsens}).
+We present a brief background on language models (Section~\ref{sec:llms}), a primer on the theory of contextual integrity (CI) (Section~\ref{sec:CI}), prior work on using CI for LLM (Section~\ref{sec:CI_prior}), and other notions of privacy for LLMs (Section~\ref{sec:privacy}).